ericPantarotto/react_ultimateCourse/_notes/notes.md

 `orderAction.js`: `return redirect(`/order/${newOrder.id}`);`

 a `Post` request returning the new `id` in the response can then be used to redirect `GET` request to the `/order/:id` route/path.

+### Error Handling in Form Actions

+in the component that is connected to this action, we can get access to whatever was returned from that action in case there was no submission.

+`orderAction.js`: `const formErrors = useActionData();`
 <!---
 [comment]: it works with text, you can rename it how you want